AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-linux-information.md

     The account name is the name of the Azure Storage account, while the container name is the blob container that is the root of the cluster storage.

-You can also find the storage information using the Azure Portal by using the following steps:
+You can also find the storage information using the Azure portal by using the following steps:

-1. In the [Azure Portal](https://portal.azure.cn/), select your HDInsight cluster.
+1. In the [Azure portal](https://portal.azure.cn/), select your HDInsight cluster.

 2. From the **Properties** section, select **Storage Accounts**.
 The storage information for the cluster is displayed.